davidedc/livecodelab/readme.md

 "On-the-fly" meaning: as you type.
 Type just three letters: "box", and boom! a box appears.
 No clicking play, no waiting, no nothing.

-LiveCodeLab is totally client side.
-Once loaded in your browser it works without any internet connection.
-You can even downloads the files and use it locally.
+LiveCodeLab is totally client side - no internet connection needed once you downloads the files.

 Play! http://sketchpatch.net/livecodelab/index.html